AbrarNitk/rs-connect/README.md

 connect dev_db
 ```

+For this library is supporting single command line arguments, command that you want to run.

 ## TODO
-- spend time function
+- spent time
-- command logs and time
+- export command logs and time
-- `connect which prod*`
+- `connect which prod*`, It will describe all command which have prefix with `prod`
 - args --print-args, --print-envs, --print-command, --print, -h